-14. Section 18 of the Merchandise Marks Act, 1941, is hereby amended-

-- (a) by the deletion of subsection (1); and - (b) by the addition of the following subsection:

-"(3) If in the prosecution of any person for an offence referred to in section 7 it is proved that-

-- (a) the accused conducts business in goods of the same or similar type as the goods to which any false trade description was applied; and 20 - (b) the goods- - (i) were found in possession of the accused; or - (ii) the existence of which the accused was aware of or could reasonably be expected to have been aware of, were found on or in premises of which the accused was on the particular day 25 the owner, occupier, manager or person in charge, it shall be presumed, until the contrary is proved, that the accused offered for sale or hire the goods.".

-Repeal of section 19 of Act 17 of 1941

-15. Section 19 of the Merchandise Marks Act, 1941, is hereby repealed.

-16. Section 20 of the Merchandise Marks Act, 1941, is hereby amended by the substitution for subsection (1) of the following subsection:

-"(1) (a) Any person convicted of an offence in terms of this Act, except section 35

-- 5, shall be liable- - (i) in the case of a first conviction, to a fine not exceeding R5 000 for each article to which the offence relates or to imprisonment for a period not exceeding three years or to both such fine and such imprisonment; - (ii) in any other case, to a fine not exceeding R10 000 for each article to which the offence relates or to imprisonment for a period not exceeding five years or to 40 both such fine and such imprisonment.

-(b) Any person convicted of an offence referred to in section 5 shall be liable to a fine or to imprisonment for a period not exceeding six months.".

-Repeal of section 21bis of Act 17 of 1941, as inserted by section 3 of Act 39 of 1952 and substituted by section 3 of Act 55 of 1967

-17. Section 21bis of the Merchandise Marks Act, 1941, is hereby repealed.

-Substitution of certain word in Act 17 of 1941

-18. The Merchandise Marks Act, 1941, except section 14, is hereby amended by the substitution for the word "Union", wherever it occurs, of the word "Republic".

-19. Section 1(1) of the Performers' Protection Act, 1967, is hereby amended-

-- (a) by the deletion of the definitions of "broadcasting" and "Corporation"; (b) by the insertion before the definition of "literary and artistic works" of the - following definitions: " 'broadcast", when used as a noun, means a telecommunication service - of transmissions consisting of sounds, images, signs or signals which- - (a) takes place by means of electromagnetic waves of frequencies of lower than 3 000 GHz transmitted in space without an artificial conductor; and - (b) is intended for reception by the public or sections of the public, and, when used as a verb, shall be construed accordingly; 'broadcaster' means a person who undertakes a broadcast; - 'fixation' includes storage of- - (a) sounds or images or both sounds and images; or - 15 (b) data or signals representing sounds or images or both sounds and images;"; and - (c) by the substitution for the definition of "rebroadcasting" of the following definition:
+14. Section 18 of the Merchandise Marks Act, 1941, is hereby amended- (a) by the deletion of subsection (1); and(b) by the addition of the following subsection: 5 "(3) If in the prosecution of any person for an offence referred to in section 7 it is proved that- (a) the accused conducts business in goods of the same or similar type as the goods to which any false trade description was applied; and 10 (b) the goods- (i) were found in possession of the accused; or 10 (ii) the existence of which the accused was aware of or could reasonably be expected to have been aware of, were found on or in premises of which the accused was on the particular day the owner, occupier, manager or person in charge, it shall be presumed, until the contrary is proved, that the accused offered for sale or hire the goods.".
+15 Repeal of section 19 of Act 17 of 1941 15.
+Section 19 of the Merchandise Marks Act, 1941, is hereby repealed.
+Amendment of section 20 of Act 17 of 1941 20 16.
+Section 20 of the Merchandise Marks Act, 1941, is hereby amended by the substitution for subsection (1) of the following subsection: "(1) Any person who is convicted of any offence under the provisions of this Act shall be liable to a fine not exceeding [fifty pounds] the amount determined by the Minister from time to time by notice in the Gazette or to imprisonment for a period not exceeding 3 years for each article to which the offence relates [or, if he has been previously convicted of any offence under the provisions of this Act or any law repealed by section twenty-one to a fine not exceeding two hundred pounds]."
+25 Repeal of section 21 bis of Act 17 of 1941, as inserted by section 3 of Act 39 of 1952 and substituted by section 3 of Act 55 of 1967 30 17.
+Section 21bis of the Merchandise Marks Act, 1941, is hereby repealed.
+Substitution of certain word in Act 17 of 1941 18.
+The Merchandise Marks Act, 1941, except section 14, is hereby amended by the substitution for the word "Union", wherever it occurs, of the word "Republic".
+35 Amendment of section 1 of Act 11 of 1967 19.
+Section 1(1) of the Performers' Protection Act, 1967, is hereby amended-(a) by the deletion of the definitions of "broadcasting" and "Corporation";(b) by the insertion before the definition of "literary and artistic works" of the following definitions: 40 "broadcast", when used as a noun, means a telecommunication service of transmissions consisting of sounds, images, signs or signals which- (a) takes place by means of electromagnetic waves of frequencies of lower than 3 000 GHz transmitted in space without an artificial conductor; and 45 (b) is intended for reception by the public or sections of the public, and, when used as a verb, shall be construed accordingly; 'broadcaster' means a person who undertakes a broadcast; .5 'fixation' includes storage of- (a) sounds or images or both sounds and images; or (b) data or signals representing sounds or images or both sounds and 50 images;"; and

+(c) by the substitution for the definition of "rebroadcasting" of the following definition:

-" 'rebroadcasting' means the simultaneous broadcasting by one [broad- 20 casting organization] broadcaster of the broadcast of another [broadcasting organization] broadcaster, and 'rebroadcast' has a corresponding meaning;".
+"'rebroadcasting' means the simultaneous broadcasting by one [broadcasting organization] broadcaster of the broadcast of another [broadcasting organization] broadcaster, and 'rebroadcast' has a corresponding meaning;".

-20. The following section is hereby substituted for section 4 of the Performers' 25 Protection Act, 1967:
+20. The following section is hereby substituted for section 4 of the Performers' Protection Act, 1967: